Share the Gospel

 Becoming effective at personal evangelism begins with preparing well.

-You have to learn the foundations and basics of talking to other people about God in order to become confident at it.
+You have to learn the foundations and basics of talking to other people about God in order to become confident doing it.
 This is true of any new skill.
 The encouraging truth is that God gives us everything we need to succeed.

 Here are some things to focus on as you prepare to share your faith in Jesus Christ.